How to become a licensed plumber in Australia

 Becoming a plumber: The two types of plumbing qualifications

-To legally work as a licensed plumber in Australia, you must complete a four-year plumbing apprenticeship under the watchful eye of a licensed plumber and obtain a Certificate III in Plumbing from a nationally accredited training institute.
+To legally work as a licensed plumber in Australia, you must complete a four-year plumbing apprenticeship and obtain a Certificate III in Plumbing from a nationally accredited training institute.
+You must also complete an apprenticeship, which will generally last up to four years.
+Typically, you should be able to work and complete your apprenticeship while also finishing your studies.

 Through both practical learning and theory course work, you will learn how to: